fgpv-vpgf/fgpv-vpgf/README.md

 Requirements:

 - [NodeJS](https://nodejs.org/)
-- [Bower](http://bower.io/) `npm install -g bower`
-- [Gulp](http://gulpjs.com/) `npm install -g gulp`

 Running a local build:

 0. Checkout the repo
 0. Switch to the develop branch (master is for stable, released code)
 0. Run `npm install` to install dependencies
-0. Run `gulp serve` to build and launch a dev server
+0. Run `npm run serve` to build and launch a dev server

 We use a fork and pull model for contributions, see our [contributing guidelines](https://github.com/fgpv-vpgf/fgpv-vpgf/blob/develop/CONTRIBUTING.md) for more details.

 ## Gulp Tasks

-### Code Analysis

-- `gulp vet`

-    Performs static code analysis on all javascript files.
-Runs jshint and jscs.

-- `gulp vet --verbose`

-    Displays all files affected and extended information about the code analysis.

-- `gulp plato`

-    Performs code analysis using plato on all javascript files.
-Plato generates a report in the reports folder.

-### Testing

-- `gulp test`

-    Runs all unit tests using karma runner, jasmine, and sinon with phantomjs.
-Depends on vet task, for code analysis.
-Can specify additional browser to run tests in karma.config.js.

-- `gulp test --coverage`

-    Additionally generates a test coverage report.

-- `gulp test:auto`

-    Runs a watch to run all unit tests.

-### Cleaning Up

-- `gulp clean`

-    Remove all files from the build and temp folders.

-- `gulp clean-sass`

-    Remove all styles from the temp folder.

-### Styles
+### Generating Local Builds

-- `gulp sass`

-    Compile sass files to CSS, add vendor prefixes, and copy to the temp folder.
+- `npm run build`

+    Builds development code and places it in the `build` directory.
+Performs eslint, SASS -> CSS, and babel compilation

+- `npm run build -- --env.prod`

+    Builds production code and places it in the `build` directory.
+Performs same steps as development builds, but also places a zipped file of the build in the `dist` directory.

 ### Serving Development Code

-- `gulp serve:dev`
+- `npm run serve`

     Serves the development code.
-The goal of building for development is to do it as fast as possible, to keep development moving efficiently.
-This task vet JS code and serves all code from the source folders and compiles SASS to CSS in a temp folder.
-Reload on file change.

-- `gulp serve:dev --test`

-    Runs unit tests on file change as well.
+Reloads on file change.

+- `npm run serve -- --env.prod`

+    Serves the production code.
+Reloads on file change.

+### Optional Flags

+To run these flags, prefix with `--` then `--env.` as in `npm run serve -- --env.prod` where `prod` is a flag.

+- `geoLocal`
+    Replaces geoApi from npm node_module with a local geoApi repo folder located by ../geoApi

+- `geoLocal="path/to/geoApi"`
+    Same as no argument `geoLocal` but uses the provided path to local folder

+- `useMap`
+    Creates full independent source maps files for `development` code only.
+Build time will increase.